Rooks Creek, Illinois

 Rooks Creek is a small hamlet in Rooks Creek Township, Livingston County, Illinois.
-The hamlet is served by the Pontiac, Il mail service and shares a Pontiac address.
+The hamlet is served by the Pontiac mail service and shares a Pontiac address.

 History

 What little that's left is a grain elevator owned by Graymont Grain Co-op since 1990, and a house.
 The elevator sits along the alignment of a former Illinois Central line that was closed on December 1, 1981 and removed later.